Tuesday, March 08, 2005

 When the Market Harborough bypass was opened we had all sorts of traffic calming installed in the town.
 There was a big fuss in the local paper and a vocal campaign was set up to have the humps removed.
 Their mascot was a camel called Humphrey - because they wanted a hump-free Harborough.
 Geddit?!!?

 Yet when I went canvassing in the local elections the only people who mentioned traffic calming as an issue wanted it installed in their road too.
-I suspect there are fewer votes in this Jeremy Clarkson politics than the Tories expect.
+I suspect there are fewer votes in this Jeremy Clarkson politics than the Tories hope.

 The way urban streets are monopolised by the motor car is one of the chief causes of the impoverishment of social life in our towns and cities.
 It is time we fought back.